tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 >**FYI**

->`C-x C-e` is useful when for evaluating nested expressions.
+>`C-x C-e` is useful when for evaluating nested expressions and inspecting the value of vars.

 Now, without moving the cursor, type `C-M-x`: